This post may contain affiliate links. Please read our disclosure policy.

 - Microwave Bourbon and cherries on high in a small bowl for 1 minute.
 Set aside to cool.

-- Add the 5 cups of bread to the custard and mix with a wooden spoon or spatula until all of the bread in coated and has started to absorb the liquid.
+- Add the 5 cups of the cubed bread to the custard and mix with a wooden spoon or spatula until all of the bread is coated and has started to absorb the liquid.
 Pour carefully into an 8 inch square baking dish, cover with plastic wrap and allow to sit on the counter for about 20 minutes.

-- Prepare your topping while your pudding rests: mix all topping ingredients together in a medium bowl until the bread is coated in sugar and butter.
+- Prepare your topping while your pudding rests: In a small bowl mix sugar, butter, cinnamon, kosher salt and pecans together.
+Add the bread and toss to coat.
 Distribute on top of the pudding, pressing down slightly so that the larger pieces are partially submerged.

-- Bake in preheated oven for 50-60 minutes, or until the custard is set and no longer jiggles when shaken.
-I also use a toothpick to test the center to make sure it is not still liquid.
-It will never come out clean like a cake.
+- Bake in preheated oven for 50-60 minutes, or until the custard is set and jiggles like cheesecake.
+I like to press gently on the center of the pudding, you should feel some resistance.

 - Let cool on a wire rack at least 20 minutes prior to serving.

 - You can serve it warm, room temperature or cold.
 I prefer it warm or room temperature – after refrigeration, the topping will begin to soften and lose some of its charm.

 - While the pudding is cooking, make the sauce.